PowerShell Usage¶

 $env:KUBEBUDDY_RADAR_API_PASSWORD = "<wordpress-app-password>"

-To run KubeBuddy powered by KubeDeck on your Kubernetes cluster:
+To run KubeBuddy on your Kubernetes cluster:

 Invoke-KubeBuddy

-2. Running KubeBuddy powered by KubeDeck with an AKS Best Practices Check¶
+2. Running KubeBuddy with AKS Best Practices¶

 To check best practices for an Azure Kubernetes Service (AKS) cluster: